canonical/netbox/docs/models/dcim/devicetype.md

 A unique URL-friendly representation of the model identifier.
 (This value can be used for filtering.)

+### Default Platform

+If defined, devices instantiated from this type will automatically inherit the selected platform.
+(This assignment can be changed after the device has been created.)

 ### Part Number

 An alternative part number to uniquely identify the device type.